raycarnes/documentation-user/odoo_sh/advanced/containers.rst

 **Be careful !**
 `Use transactions <https://www.postgresql.org/docs/current/static/sql-begin.html>`_ (*BEGIN...COMMIT/ROLLBACK*)
-for every *sql* statements leading to changes (*UPDATE*, *DELETE*, *ALTER*, ...), especially for your production database.
+for every DML *sql* statement that would lead to data changes (*UPDATE*, *DELETE*, *ALTER*, ...), especially for your production database.

-The transaction mechanism is your safety net in case of mistake.
+The transaction mechanism is your safety net in case of a mistake.
 You simply have to rollback your changes to revert your database to its previous state.

-For example, it may happen that you forget to set your *WHERE* condition.
+For example, if you forget to set a *WHERE* condition:

 .. code-block:: sql